Nudelsuppe42/Nudelsuppe42/README.md

 Hey!
 My name is Theo, I´m a developer from Germany.
-Currently im working on [TheSubtitlePlug](https://github.com/orgs/TheSubtitlePlug) and [BuildTheEarth](https://buildtheearth.net).
+Currently im currently working on  [BuildTheEarth](https://buildtheearth.net).
 If you would like to contact me, you can do so on any social Media listed below.

 ##  Socials
 [![My Socials](https://skillicons.dev/icons?i=discord)](Nudelsuppe_42_#3571)